 A Colorado Springs native, Jeremy graduated from Chicago Medical School’s Finch University of Health Sciences.
 Before receiving his PA certification, Jeremy worked in physical therapy and as an exercise physiologist for many years.
 He is active in orthopedic research and education.

-Dr. Shannon Constantinides received her PhD from Florida Atlantic University, where she specialized in advanced applied biostatistics, population health, and health care delivery systems.
-As a researcher, Dr. Constantinides is interested in studying issues pertaining to musculoskeletal health and social determinants that impact health.
-Dr. Constantinides graduated from the University of Colorado with her Master of Science in Nursing, and is a board certified family nurse practitioner with over a decade of experience – primarily in orthopedics and sports medicine.
-She has been trained to assist in orthopedic surgical procedures and is skilled at performing imaging guided injections.
-Prior to becoming a nurse practitioner, Dr. Constantinides was a critical care transport nurse in the United States Air Force, where she served in support of Operation Iraqi Freedom and Operation Enduring Freedom.
+Dr. Shannon Constantinides received her PhD from Florida Atlantic University, where she specialized in the use of advanced applied biostatistics, population health, and healthcare delivery systems.
+As a researcher, Dr. Constantinides studies issues pertaining to musculoskeletal health and social determinants of health.
+She has authored many peer-reviewed papers and book chapters in the areas of orthopaedics and sports medicine, applications of statistics in clinical practice, and emancipatory philosophy.
+She has also written and regularly gives talks on similar topics.
+Dr. Constantinides graduated from the University of Colorado with her Master of Science in Nursing, and is a board-certified family nurse practitioner with over a decade of experience in orthopaedics and sports medicine.
+She assists Dr. Weinstein in the operating room and is skilled at performing in-office imaging-guided procedures.
+Prior to becoming a nurse practitioner, Dr. Constantinides was a critical care transport nurse in the United States Air Force, and later United States Army Reserve, where she primarily provided care to service members with orthopaedic trauma or who had undergone orthopaedic surgery.
+Dr. Constantinides has undergraduate and masters-level training in human metabolism and dietetics, and strives to provide whole-person care.
 Dr. Constantinides is a Colorado Springs native.
-She and her husband enjoy fly fishing, mountain biking, yoga, CrossFit, and adventure travel.
+She and her husband enjoy fly fishing and mountain biking.
+She is also a Peloton enthusiast!